 - St Basils helps 5000 young people per year

 - St Basils has 3 emergency accommodation projects

-- St Basils has 3 supported lodgings schemes providing young care leavers with a stepping stone to independent living
+- St Basils has 3 supported lodgings schemes helping young care leavers learn to look after themselves and avoid homelessness

 - St Basils has 2 designated mother and baby units